solo-io/gloo/docs/installation/node_port.md

-# Production deployment of Gloo
+---
-# Using a NodePort
+title: Production Deployment Using NodePort
+weight: 7
+---

 ## Motivation
 By default, micro-services deployed in kubernetes have an internal flat network that is not accessible from the outside of the cluster.
 This is true even if you use kuberentes on a public cloud (like Amazon AWs or Google Cloud).

-A NodePort is a way to make kuberentes services available from outside the cluster (and potentially allow access from the internet).
+A NodePort is a way to make kubernetes services available from outside the cluster (and potentially allow access from the internet).

 In this document we will review how to expose Gloo via a NodePort.